heyvaleria/heyvaleria.github.io/_posts/2022-04-27-pod-structure.md

 The pod structure that we often find in JS, React, TS and these "modern" applications (why in quotes? cause Rails ain't old!).

-In these projects we typically find a huge `/src` foldern and in it you have the various resources divided folders and in each folder you have all sorts of stuff that pertains to that resource: `index.tsx`, css, specs (!!!) and other junk that is all technically about the user or what have you.
+In these projects we typically find a huge `/src` folder and in it you have the various resources divided folders and in each folder you have all sorts of stuff that pertains to that resource: `index.tsx`, css, specs (!!!) and other junk that is all technically about the user or what have you.

-### Opinionated take on pros and cons
+### An opinionated take on pros and cons
 In the category structure it may be hard to go find a specific spec for something, or importing required files can be a `../../../` relative path hell.
 In the pod structure everything is grouped but it is very prone to code and files